anton-prosterity/documentation-search-mcp/README.md

 To add support for new libraries:

 1. Add the library and its documentation URL to `config.json`
-2. Test that the documentation site returns useful content using the test files
+2. Test that the documentation site returns useful content
-3. Run `python test_debug.py` to verify the new library works
-4. Submit a pull request
+3. Submit a pull request

 ## Troubleshooting